Jack Silvagni: Carlton (2016–2025)

+St Kilda (2026-present)

 At the conclusion of the 2025 season, Silvagni informed Carlton of his desire to leave as an unrestricted free agent.
 Silvagni had met with other Victorian clubs, such as Collingwood, Essendon, and the Western Bulldogs.
 Ultimately, Silvagni declared his intention to play for St Kilda in 2026 and beyond.
 On the first day of the free agency period Silvagni's move to was confirmed.

 Personal life

 Silvagni is currently studying a Bachelor of Property and Real Estate/Bachelor of Commerce at Deakin University.